ConvertAPI/convertapi-cli/README.md

 ConvertAPI helps in converting various file formats.
 Creating PDF and Images from various sources like Word, Excel, Powerpoint, images, web pages or raw HTML codes.
 Merge, Encrypt, Split, Repair and Decrypt PDF files and many other file manipulations.
 You can integrate it into your application in just a few minutes and use it easily.

 The ConvertAPI CLI makes it easier to use the Convert API from your shell without having to build your own HTTP calls.
-You can get your free secret at https://www.convertapi.com/a
+You can get your free API Token at https://www.convertapi.com/a/authentication

 ## Installation